Austermiller/AmsatDroidFree/README.md

+Track satellites orbiting the Earth in real time and predict their passes over your location.

-Here is an updated version (1.0.16) of the AmsatDroidFree application originally created by Dave Johnson G4DPZ.
+Here is an updated version of the AmsatDroidFree application (originally created by Dave Johnson G4DPZ).

 New Features and Bug Fix list:
 - Gradle dependencies updated.